dotnet/reactive/Rx.NET/Documentation/IntroToRx/05_Filtering.md

 **Note**: these overloads require the second observable to produce a value in order to trigger the start or end.
 If that second observable completes without producing a single notification, then it has no effect—`TakeUntil` will continue to take items indefinitely; `SkipUntil` will never produce anything.
 In other words, these operators would treat `Observable.Empty<T>()` as being effectively equivalent to `Observable.Never<T>()`.

+There is also an overload of `TakeUntil` that accepts a `CancellationToken`.
+This forwards notifications from the source until either the source itself completes, or the token signals cancellation, at which point `TakeUntil` will complete.

 ### Distinct and DistinctUntilChanged

 `Distinct` is yet another standard LINQ operator.
 It removes duplicates from a sequence.
 To do this, it needs to remember all the values that its source has ever produced, so that it can filter out any items that it has seen before.
 Rx includes an implementation of `Distinct`, and this example uses it to display the unique identifier of vessels generating AIS messages, but ensuring that we only display each such identifier the first time we see it: